tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

+**How did this roster happen?** Well hello old friend, long time no see.
+When was the last time you made it out here?
+TI9, really?
+Time flies.
+What've you been up to, who are these kids?

-**How did this roster happen?** gotthejuice, pma, and Riddys have been playing together on Na\`Vi Junior since 2022.
+gotthejuice, pma, and Riddys have been playing together on the academy team, NAVI Junior, since 2022.
 Niku joined in 2023.
-The veteran, Zayac, actually specifically requested to be moved from the main Na\`Vi roster to the Junior squad this season because he liked the idea of being able to captain a group of young players.
+Zayac, whom you may remember [shimmying in Singapore TI11 grand finals with Team Secret](https://youtu.be/cvAbJt3xQaA?t=19), actually specifically requested to be moved from the main NAVI roster to the Junior squad this season because he liked the idea of being able to captain and mold a group of young players.
+And I'm talking *young*.
+Zayac is 26 and even with him the average age of this full team is 20 years old.

 **How was their season?**